James Outman Player Props: Dodgers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff ranks ninth in MLB with a collective 9.1 strikeouts per nine innings.
+- The Yankees pitching staff is seventh in the league with a collective 9.1 strikeouts per nine innings.

-- Yankees pitchers combine to rank 15th in baseball in home runs surrendered (65 total, 1.1 per game).
+- The Yankees rank 14th in baseball in home runs allowed (65 total, 1.1 per game).

-- Cole makes the start for the Yankees, his 13th of the season.
-He is 6-0 with a 2.93 ERA and 79 strikeouts in 73 2/3 innings pitched.
+- The Yankees will send German (3-3) to the mound to make his 11th start of the season.
+He is 3-3 with a 3.98 ERA and 53 strikeouts through 54 1/3 innings pitched.

-- His most recent time out was on Sunday against the San Diego Padres, when the right-hander went six innings, surrendering five earned runs while giving up four hits.
+- The righty's last appearance came on Tuesday against the Seattle Mariners, when he tossed 6 1/3 innings, surrendering four earned runs while allowing seven hits.

+- The 30-year-old has a 3.98 ERA and 8.8 strikeouts per nine innings across 10 games this season, while allowing a batting average of .179 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.